steezyinc/senior-ios-coding-challenge/README.md

 CLASS PAGE
 As an authenticated user:
-- [ ] I want to navigate to the /video route (in Figma) for each class
+- [ ] I want to navigate to the /video View Controller using iOS native AvPlayer (in Figma) for each class url
 - [ ] I want to play the video in landscape mode
 - [ ] I want to pause the video
 - [ ] I want to see a timestamp of how many seconds I have elapsed in the video